celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 #### Database Configuration

 For storing and retrieving the attestation requests the service needs a database to persist that information.
 Currently `sqlite`, `postgres` and `mysql` are supported.
 For testing purposes you can use `sqlite` but it's recommended to run a stand-alone database server using `mysql` or `postgres` if your intention is running the Attestation Service in a production environment.
+If you are running on a popular cloud provider, consider using their hosted SQL services.

 Depending on your database technology you need to create a database with the access for a specific user and password.